acycliq/visage/README.md

 #### Comments
 * Depending on your data, the dot size might sometimes turn to be too large.
 Let me know if you have any problems to tell you how to fine-tune the marker size.
-* There is collapsible control at the top-right of the viewer that shows a nested tree of the classes/subclasses.
+* There is a collapsible control at the top-right of the viewer that shows a nested tree of the classes/subclasses.
 It is assumed that class names are dot separated, for example `Astro.1` or `Sst.Npy.Cort`.
 Nesting will not work if they are not dot-separated (although there is code to specify the separator but hasnt been tested.
 Let me know if you fall in this case).
 The control will just show a list of all the cell classes (un-nested) but interactivity will still work and the user should be able to hide/show classes by toggling the checkboxes.